3LawsRobotics/3laws/docs/sources/user_guide/control_panel.rst

 |

-In the image above, the Supervisor is operational and all the Run-time Assurance Module is configured to be active as indicated by the arrows between them.
-When data is not yet available (e.g. rosbridge connection is not operational) the boxes appear as golden.
-If the component has not yet initialized, the background for the box is blue, while if there is a detected error, the box is red.
+In the image above, the Supervisor is operational and all the components necessary for proper collision avoidance are configured to be active as indicated by the arrows between them.
+When data is not yet available to the Control Panel (e.g. Rosbridge connection is not operational) the boxes appear as golden.
+If Rosbridge is running properly, but the component has not yet initialized, the background for the box is blue, while if there is a detected error, the box is red.
 Proper operation is indicated by a green-colored box.

-The lower section of the panel is showing strip charts.
-The categories that are currently displayed represent:
+The lower section of the panel show logs and strip charts.
+The categories that are currently displayed include:

+* Latest logs - shows the most recently detected events.

-* the State Safeness - the barrier function value.
+* State Safeness: the Barrier Sunction (safety-related metric) value.
 When this value goes to zero or below zero, the system is evaluated as being in a collision state.

-* the Input Modification status - When this value is zero, the Run-time Assurance Module is not modifying the input from the autonomy stack.
+* Input Modification status - When this value is zero, the Run-time Assurance Module is passing the input from the planner through to the lower-level UNchanged.
 That is, the filtering is in passive mode.
-When this value is non-zero, it means that the Run-time Assurance Module is actively modifying the commanded input.
+When this value is non-zero, the Run-time Assurance Module is actively modifying the commanded input.

-* Latest logs - shows the most recently detected events.

 .. warning::

-  In order to make this page work, the rosbridge server needs to be connected to the control panel.
+  In order to make this page work, the Rosbridge server needs to be active, and the Control Panel must connect to it.